oracle/graal/docs/ARCHITECTURE.md

 * Adapted facade pattern combined with factory pattern in `NodeFactory` to simplify the instantiation of the nodes
-* Adapted visitor pattern in `LLVMParserRuntime` and other classes to traverse the AST produced from the LLVM IR file and construct Truffle nodes for it
+* Adapted visitor pattern in `LLVMParserRuntime` and other classes to traverse the AST produced from the LLVM IR file and construct Truffle nodes for it.